boomhub/design/DESCRIPTION.md

 BoomHub suggests dependencies which might be appropriate to donate to, however, the project owner is the one who makes the final decision, because the 'importance' of dependencies is subjective and specific to every project.

-###Transparrency
+###Transparrency and privacy

+**The issue of transparrency versus privacy is still very much open.
+There are arguments which can be made for total tranparrenc or for total privacy.
+Currently, I'm assuming a totally transparrent service, which makes all donations public**

 All donations are public.

 Everyone can see the amounts received by a repository, how much was distributed to the team and how much has been distributed to dependencies.
 Total transparrency is necessary in order to avoid suspicions of improper distribution of funds by the project owners.
 BoomHub will provide a public interface in which people can browse repositories and see the amounts received, how much was redistributed and how much the teams have received.

 ###Recognition
 Various tokens of recognition can be offered for donors.
 This can include 'thank you' e-mail messages from every repository that has been directly or indirectly funded by his donation, and, depending on the amount donated, can even receive physical tokens of recognition in the form of letters or certificates from the BoomHub foundation.
 Project owners will be encouraged to include the donor's name in the application or in one of the source files (if it's a library).

-Apart from that, donors will be able to use the publicly available donation info for his own publicity.
+Apart from that, donors can share the URL with the donation info on social media and receive recognition from their followers.

-###Privacy

-BoomHub should make as little impact as possible on the core motivation of developers to write free software: to create out of the desire to contribute to the world (not for monetary rewards).

-The donations should be treated as tokens of gratitude and not 'funding', 'financing' or 'investment', eg. they should not serve as obligation to provide future work, but be considered as 'thank you' for work already done.

-Developers can see the sources of the donations - repositories and people who donated to them, but they will not be aware of the percentage which has been allocated to them.

-The fact of donation can, in theory, be used as a marketing tool by companies or individuals seeking to show their  support for free software and BoomHub might (should?) provide tools to publicize that, provided the owners of the projects agree to such publicity for the donor.

 #<a href="withdraw"></a>